bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 10:51 PM CT, May 14</p>
+<p class="updated_time"> Latest data: 12:22 AM CT, May 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 72°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 4° **warmer** than today.

 Currently:

-- 55°
+- 53°
-- Clear
+- Mostly Clear
-- 57% humidity
+- 61% humidity
 - 5 mph wind
-- 7% cloud cover
+- 14% cloud cover
-- 45 AQI 🟩
+- 41 AQI 🟩
-- 0.2 inches of rain expected in the next 48 hours
+- 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>